 - Location: 4946 N Roan St, Johnson City, TN

 Paradise Acres is a family farm park offering outdoor activities such as mini-golf, laser tag, a drive-in theatre, walking paths, and more!

 Our favorite activity here is playing the glow-in-the-dark mini-golf!
 Choose your colored glow ball and get competitive with family or friends on this 18-hole course.

-This would be a great activity with the family or even for a date night.
-Paradise acres also offer packages great for birthday parties.
+This would be a great activity with the family or even date night.
+Paradise Acres also offers packages great for birthday parties.

 Buffalo Mountain Park is only a five-minute drive outside of downtown JC.
 Meaning, that it’s one of the best places to seek out nature, go on a hike, and take in panoramic views of Unicoi Valley and the Tennessee Highlands.